-Set up of facilities should comply with WHO guidance Considerations for quarantine of individuals in the context of containment for coronavirus disease (COVID-19).
-Persons who are quarantined must be provided with health care; financial, social and psychosocial support; and items to meet basic needs, including food, water, and other essentials.
+Set up of facilities to provide quarantine or isolation for children who do not require hospital care for COVID-19 should comply with WHO guidance.23 Persons who are quarantined or isolated must be provided with health care; financial, social and psychosocial support; and items to meet basic needs, including food, water, and other essentials.
 The needs of vulnerable populations should be prioritized.